ST IVES 'Booze on the Ouse' BEER & CIDER FESTIVAL

 BEER & CIDER

-Over the course of the festival we plan to serve 66 cask conditioned beers and 6 KeyKeg beers, from both well-established independent breweries and the newer 'craft' micro-breweries.
+Over the course of the festival we plan to serve 66 cask conditioned beers and 5 KeyKeg beers, from both well-established independent breweries and the newer 'craft' micro-breweries.
 As usual, we will have a wide range of beers sourced from local and regional breweries from across the UK.
-We also plan to have some vegan and gluten free beers and to feature beers that are winners and runners up in the Champion Winter Beer of Britain Competition 2019, held at the Great British Beer Festival Winter in Norwich in February.
+We also plan to have some vegan and gluten free beers and to feature beers that are winners and runners up in the Champion Beer of Britain Competition 2019, held at the Great British Beer Festival at Kensington Olympia in August.
 Click on the link below to see the draft list

 Cider & Perry